 If you continued with activation immediately after installation, the activation application assumes you want to activate the license you just installed and skips this step.
 Likewise, if you created an account in the previous step and specified an Activation Key, the activation application skips this step.

-Select a license from the list of licenses associated with your MathWorks Account and click Next.
+Select a license from the list of licenses linked with your MathWorks Account and click Next.
 The list contains the following information about the licenses:

-If you want to activate products on a license that is not associated with your MathWorks Account, select the Enter an Activation Key for a license not listed option, enter an Activation Key, and click Next.
+If you want to activate products on a license that is not linked to your MathWorks Account, select the Enter an Activation Key for a license not listed option, enter an Activation Key, and click Next.
 An Activation Key is the unique code that identifies a license.
-You can use the key to activate a license or associate a license with your account.
+You can use the key to activate a license or to link a license to your account.
 Ask the administrator of the license for the Activation Key.

 Entering dashes or spaces for the Activation Key is optional.